 The publication of this Code of Student Conduct documents the standard of conduct by which students and organizations are expected to abide.
 Students and organizations shall be aware of the College Code and knowledgeable of the fact that they will be held accountable for compliance with its provisions.
 By enrollment at and affiliation with the College, a student or organization neither relinquishes the right nor escapes responsibilities of local, state, or federal laws and regulations.
 The College is committed to maintaining an environment that contributes to its educational mission as well as the safety, health, and well-being of all students and other persons on campus.
 Therefore, students and organizations are obligated to abide by the rules and policies established by the College.

 It is assumed that students enrolling in the College are mature and have a desire for constructive learning and are attending with that purpose in mind.
 Common courtesy and cooperation are expected of all students.
-Interference, injury, or the intentional attempt to injure or interfere with the personal or property rights of any person-whether a student, visitor, faculty or staff member-or the College itself, is strictly prohibited.
+Interference, injury, or the intentional attempt to injure or interfere with the personal or property rights of any person-whether a student, visitor, faculty, or staff member of the College itself, is strictly prohibited.

 Where there has been a serious violation of College regulations and a student’s continued presence will materially threaten the welfare of the College, the President’s designated representative, may immediately suspend the student.
 The student shall be entitled to a hearing according to the regular disciplinary procedures.